Lights, Camera, AbraCadabra: Setting the stage

 Cinéma de Sorcellerie

-There has been a sudden influx of magically themed films.
-Of course, there are the obvious fantasy fare like Lord of The Rings and Harry Potter, but the dark film Prestige has one of the best turns ever in a movie.
-The Illusionist debuted after The Prestige and was still quite good.
+There’s been an influx of magically themed films.
+There is the fantasy fare like Lord of The Rings and Harry Potter, but the dark film Prestige has one of the best twists in a movie and cast a marquee over The Illusionist.

 Magicians (2007)